Gary Keesee was in a financial mess:

 Fast forward to today he is a multi-millionaire!

 According to him,

 “I couldn’t even afford to buy a stamp.”

-So what did he learn that took him crippling debt to being a multi-millionaire?
+So what did he learn that took him dead broke debt to multi-millionaire?
 Namely this:

 1. Learn to Seek God FIRST

 Over and over this principle is seen with Christian millionaires and billionaires.